chapmanjacobd/library/README.md

 ### TODOs (PRs welcome)

 - tube: why nan instead of null ?
-- all: automatic drop low value indexes? (reduce db size)
+- all: audit low value indexes, create blocklist
+- all: investigate fts using sqlite-utils
+- tube: make sure playlistless media doesn't save to the playlists table
 - all: verify things work on Windows
 - all: more test coverage
-- all: investigate fts using sqlite-utils
 - all: follow yt-dlp print arg syntax
 - all: follow fd-find size arg syntax
-- tube: make sure playlistless media doesn't save to the playlists table
 - all: automatic schema migration
 - fs: split_by_silence without modifying files